 Yom Kippur eve: 13:00 – 08:00

-On holidays and Saturday, I recommend arriving early; entry is based on the availability of space.
+On holidays and Saturdays, I recommend arriving early; entry is based on the availability of space.